RoverTech-team/arm/README.md

-# When to use colcon and when setup
+# When to use colcon and when setup and recurring instructions to set up a terminal

 **note**